Braves send 2018 All-Star RHP Foltynewicz to minors

 WASHINGTON (AP) — The Atlanta Braves have sent 2018 All-Star pitcher Mike Foltynewicz to the minor leagues following another ineffective start.

-Foltynewicz (2-5, 6.37 ERA) was optioned to Triple-A Gwinnet on Sunday after giving up eight runs in four innings to Washington less than 24 hours earlier.
+Foltynewicz (2-5, 6.37 ERA) was optioned to Triple-A Gwinnett on Sunday after giving up eight runs in four innings to Washington less than 24 hours earlier.

 After the Braves rallied for a 13-9 win on Saturday night, Foltynewicz said, “It’s just frustrating.
 I have a 7.00 ERA on a first-place team.”